Otto von Bismarck: Foreign policies

 One of the secrets of Bismarck's success was his careful in-depth study of the national interest of all the other states.
 He thereby avoided the pitfall of misunderstandings that led to conflicts.
 Even more important he identified opportunities whereby the national interest of another state was congruent to that of Germany, and a deal could be achieved to the benefit of both.

 Summarizing Bismarck's mastery of diplomacy, Jonathan Steinberg argues:

 In international relations, it meant absolutely no emotional commitment to any of the actors.
 Diplomacy should, he believed, deal with realities, calculations of probabilities, assessing the inevitable missteps and sudden lurches by the other actors, states, and their statesmen.
 The chessboard could be overseen and it suited Bismarck's peculiar genius for politics to maintain in his head multiple possible moves by adversaries....He had his goals in mind and achieved them.
 He was and remained to the end master of the finely tuned game of diplomacy.
 He enjoyed it.
 In foreign affairs he never lost his temper, rarely felt ill or sleepless.
 He could outsmart and outplay the smartest people in other states.

-The powerful Imperial German Army was under the control of Bismarck's close ally Field Marshall Helmuth von Moltke the Elder.
+The powerful Imperial German Army was under the control of Bismarck's close ally Field Marshal Helmuth von Moltke the Elder.
 It was a model of professionalism although it fought no wars.
 The Imperial German Navy was small under Bismarck.

 After fifteen years of warfare in the Crimea, Germany and France, Europe began a period of peace in 1871.
 With the founding of the German Empire in 1871, Bismarck emerged as a decisive figure in European history from 1871 to 1890.
 He retained control over Prussia and as well as the foreign and domestic policies of the new German Empire.
 Bismarck had built his reputation as a war-maker but changed overnight into a peacemaker.
 In this role, he employed balance of power diplomacy to maintain Germany's position in a Europe which, despite many disputes and war scares, remained at peace.
 For historian Eric Hobsbawm, it was Bismarck who "remained undisputed world champion at the game of multilateral diplomatic chess for almost twenty years after 1871, [and] devoted himself exclusively, and successfully, to maintaining peace between the powers".
 Historian Paul Knaplund concludes: